Actively Recruiting

 You may qualify if you...

-• Signed informed consent obtained before any study activities
+• Signed informed consent form before any study activities.

-• Age between 18 and 50 years at first study intervention
+• Age between 18 and 50 years at the time of first study intervention.

-• Transgender participants on stable gender-affirming hormone therapy for at least 6 months with documented compliance
+• Transgender individuals must be on stable gender-affirming hormone therapy for at least 6 months with lab confirmation.

-• Negative urine pregnancy test at each vaccination visit for participants of childbearing potential
+• Negative urine pregnancy test at each vaccination visit for persons capable of becoming pregnant.

 Not Eligible